ton-community/ton-docs/docs/develop/tact/introduce/hello-world-guide.md

 ![Tact compile scheme](/img/docs/tact-hello-world/tact-compiler-scheme.png?raw=true)

-## Tact's facts #5
+### Tact's facts #5

 Now we on finale stage.
 We need to deploy our contract to Blockchain.
 To do this, we will use Ton wallet application.
 In this way we avoid a lot of details about deployment process, but you can find more about this in low-levels guides.

-* To deploy our new contract we need send message with init information in message to address of our contract.
+* To deploy our new contract we need send message with init information in its to address of our contract.
-* We can know destination address of contract because of definition of Address depends on only from contract's data.
+* We can know destination address of contract because of definition of Address depends on only from contract's data and code.
+We know both.
 * To send message in blockchain it is necessary to communicate with TON blockchain nodes.
 Wallet application will do this with own API, so we will avoid this details in current lesson.
 * To send outgoing message in TON, sender should pay fees.
 In our case, we need some funds on Ton wallet to pay this action.